Kirner's deformity: Causes

 This deformity is caused by a widening of the epiphyseal plate of the fifth finger's distal phalange.
 Another proposed cause involves the abnormal insertion of the flexor digitorum profundus in the volar area of the fifth finger's distal phalange.
 It is thought to be an autosomal dominant trait with reduced penetrance.

 Diagnosis

 This condition can be diagnosed by physical examination and radiographic imaging, including X-rays, magnetic resonance imaging, etc.

 Differential diagnosis

-This condition can be confused with other entities (congenital and acquired) of the hand, these include:
+This condition can be confused with other malformations (congenital and acquired) of the hand, these include: